-- We will invite you to attend a home demonstration inspection, which will be held before your final handover.

-- The site manager and/ or your sales consultant will show and explain to you the internal systems and services to ensure you are familiar with them.
-These typically include:

-- · Hot water and heating system

-- Kitchen appliances

-- · How to ventilate your home

-- · Servicing and maintenance

-- There may be works on the development that still need to be completed when you move in.
+- We will invite you to attend a home demonstration inspection, which will be held before your final handover. - We will show and explain to you the internal systems and services to ensure you are familiar with them.
+These typically include: - Hot water and heating system - · Kitchen appliances - · How to ventilate your home - Servicing and maintenance - If there are any outstanding items which still need to be completed or rectified, we will record these and keep you updated as to when they will be completed by. - There may be works on the development that still need to be completed when you move in.
 This could include things like roads, footpaths, landscaping, children's play areas, etc. Our sales consultants will let you know the arrangements to finish these.

 - Please attend your home demonstration inspection at the time and date agreed.
-If you need to cancel your appointment, please rearrange it as soon as possible. - Park in the designated visitors' parking bays, or if none are available in a nearby safe place. - Pay attention to the short safety briefing you will receive from your sales consultant before visiting the site.
+If you need to cancel your appointment, please rearrange it as soon as possible. - Park in the designated visitors' parking bays, or if none are available in a nearby safe place. - Pay attention to the short safety briefing you will receive from your sales consultant before visiting the site. - You have the right to appoint a suitably qualified Inspector to carry out a formal inspection of the home.